 Effective Communication: Further develop English skills and other forms of communication in a variety of contexts.

 Wise Risk-Taking: Trying new activities and new experiences within those activities.

 ASP Coordinator—Alex Cervantes

 I’m Alex.
 Aligning with the school’s core values, my goal as an ASP coordinator is to ensure that all our classes are run in a safe, fun environment and to organize special culminating events that showcase our students’ achievements.
 I am an active sports enthusiast who started a youth sports program in central Tokyo for basketball and volleyball.
 I also have several years of coaching experience at a high school, middle school and elementary school level for both basketball and volleyball.

 This is going to be a great year and look forward to what we can achieve together with teamwork and open communication.

 “Whether you think you can or you can’t, you’re right” —Henry Ford

 Athletics Director—Nicolas Dhuez

-As athletics director (AD), I oversee all aspects of our athletics program, including scheduling, budget preparation, promotion, compliance and facility use.
+As the athletics director (AD), I oversee all aspects of our athletics program, including scheduling, budget preparation, promotion, compliance, and facility use.
 The AD collaborates with other ADs and coaches in leagues about scheduling issues as well.
-They also speak with league officials about subjects such as setting and adapting league rules.
+We also speak with league officials about subjects such as setting and adapting league rules.